Lightstreamer/Lightstreamer-example-Quickstart-client-java/README.md

 ###Maven

-You can easily build and run this application using Maven through the pom.xml file located in the root folder of this project.
+You can easily build and run this application using Maven through the pom.xml file located in the root folder of this project.As an alternative, you can use an alternative build tool (e.g. Gradle, Ivy, etc.) by converting the provided pom.xml file.

 Assuming Maven is installed and available in your path you can build the demo by running
 ```sh